The images in this article were taken pre-COVID-19.

 It’s important to prepare for what you’ll be doing on your volunteer project abroad.

-If you know you will be teaching English, think about activities that you might be able to do with students.
-If you are going to volunteer on a women’s empowerment project, read up on the experiences of local women to get a sense of the challenges they face.
+If you know you’ll be teaching English, think about activities that you might be able to do with students.
+If you’re going to volunteer on a women’s empowerment project, read up on the experiences of local women to get a sense of the challenges they face.
 If you’re going to work on a marine conservation project, read about the work being done at your chosen hub on the GVI blog, or hub-specific Facebook page.

 And, since the best volunteering projects abroad address the needs of local communities, activities can, and should, change as the need changes.
 So flexibility is key when you volunteer abroad.